THE DINOSAUR COAST MANAGEMENT GROUP

 - I look forward to working with the DCMG and Traditional Custodians to ensure that the fine balance between protection and visitation of dinosaur sites is achieved, and helping the National Heritage-listed Dinosaur Coast to become acknowledged as one of Australia’s key dinosaur areas.

 In a major milestone for the DCMG, the results of Dr Salisbury’s team’s initial research on the dinosaur tracks of the Walmadany area (James Price Point) were published in early 2017.
 Media interest in the research and publication was intense.
-The DCMG anticipates a surge in interest in the tracks once the research findings become better known, both from Broome locals and tourists visiting the area.
+The DCMG anticipates a further surge in interest in the tracks once the research findings become better known, both from Broome locals and tourists visiting the area.